apalski/wodapp/notes.md

 	Movements have many WODs

-	Movements are selected from a list of existing WODs created by the Admin user Movements can be displayed by name (and then by best result)? to group the same movement to compare results
+	Movements are selected from a list of existing WODs created by the Admin user Movements can be displayed by name
 4. owner_WODs

 4. PRs are a boolean field in WODs and movements
-	PRs can be listed by all, by WOD or by individual movements Recording a PR for a WOD or movement removes it from previous WODs or movements of the same name?
+	PRs can be listed by all, by WOD or by individual movements Recording a PR for a WOD or movement removes it from previous WODs or movements of the same name